The ketogenic diet is one of the most popular diet today, all thanks to its effectiveness in carving off the excess fat.

 Ketosis occurs when your glycogen reserves, the storage form of carbohydrates, begin to run low.

-In most people, the liver can store about 80 to 100 carbs worth of glycogen, so you only have to use up about 300 to 400 calories worth of glucose before ketosis is triggered.
+In most people, the liver can store about 80 to 100 carbs worth of glycogen, so you only have to use up about 300 to 400 calories worth of glucose before ketosis is triggered (10).

-With very little carbohydrates coming in, the liver will convert more of its stored glycogen into glucose and use that to keep your blood glucose level steady.
+With very little carbohydrates intake, the liver will convert more of its stored glycogen into glucose and use that to keep your blood glucose level steady.

-Increase in blood glucose is how the brain cells, muscle cells, and other body cells get the glucose they need to function.
+Increase in blood glucose is how the brain, muscle and other body cells get enough supply of glucose they need to function.

 When insulin binds to receptors on the surface of body cells, the cells begin to pull the glucose inside.
-This lowers your blood glucose level.
+This lowers your blood glucose level (11).

-This is useful to the ketogenic dieter because the fewer carbs you eat, the faster you’ll get into the state of ketosis.
+This is useful for ketogenic dieters because the fewer carbs you eat, the faster you’ll get into the state of ketosis.

 Taking your intake of carbs down to biologically zero gets you into ketosis faster than anything else.